Alequin/note-book/raw-notes/database/psql/returning-a-set-amount-of-results.md

 ## What is the difference

-There is no real performance difference between the two.
+There is no performance difference between the two.
 The only difference is syntactic.

 # References